-Unity Month - Bullying Prevention: October is generally recognized as Bullying Prevention Month.
-At Deer Park, we also recognize Unity Day on Oct.
-26th.
-As a school, we know that this is a topic that should be addressed all throughout the year.
-As with any important movement, support from the whole community is key.
-HERE is just a short list of resources and suggestions that we ask you to review and discuss with your student throughout this school year.
+Unity Month - Bullying Prevention: October is generally recognized as Bullying Prevention Month, but this is an issue we should focus on all year long!
+HERE is just a short list of resources and suggestions that we ask you to review and discuss with your student!
+Thank you!

 TLC: Attention 7th and 8th grade parents - Thriving Learning Communities continues for our Jr High students!
 We know that students are more successful when they are able to identify and utilizes their strengths.
 Next week, your student should take the Strengths Explorer survey, so please ask about their top 5!
 Click HERE for a recent newsletter and HERE for a video about how strengths can assist your student!

 Super Saturday Programming: If you are a parent of a gifted student, please check out these enrichment courses for students ages 4 -14!
 An informational brochure was sent home with your student this week and a list of courses can be found HERE.

 Deer Park Public Library Events.
 Click on the following links to learn about some fun events: